doc4d/docs/docs/API/IncomingMessageClass.md

 ---

-The `4D.IncomingMessage` class allows you to handle the object received by a custom [HTTP request handler].
+The `4D.IncomingMessage` class allows you to handle the object received by a custom [**HTTP request handler**](../WebServer/http-request-handler.md).
 HTTP requests and their properties are automatically received as an instance of the `4D.IncomingMessage` class.

- object contains the HTTP request as well as its parameters, if any.
+The HTTP request handler usually returns an instance of the [`4D.OutgoingMessage`](OutGoingMessageClass.md) class.

 All properties of this class are read-only.
 They are automatically filled by the request handler.